 “Often the moms that call or visit the boutique just need to adjust one or two things and their breastfeeding experience will greatly improve,” says Giangregorio.
 “We take the time to learn about the age of the baby, whether baby is gaining enough weight and what problems a mom might be having and either invite her to come to the boutique to talk to a lactation educator or guide her over the phone and offer encouragement.”

 Along with gifts and baby items, the boutique provides a place for a mom to nurse her infant and discuss any concerns with a lactation educator; a scale to weigh the baby; and a variety of tools to make breastfeeding easier.
-There are herbal supplements to help increase a mom’s milk supply, creams for cracked nipples, baby slings, nursing clothes and breast pumps — both hospital-grade rental units and top-of-the-line portable pumps for purchase.
+There are herbal supplements to help increase a mom’s milk supply, creams for cracked nipples, baby slings, nursing clothes and hospital grade breast pumps and baby weigh scales for rent.